Kathleen R. Johnson: Career

 Johnson joined the faculty of the University of California Irvine in 2007, and is a tenured Associate Professor in the School of Physical Sciences.
 She leads the Johnson Lab in the Department of Earth System Science, with a focus on paleoclimate research.
 She is an expert in paleoclimate and hydrology, with research on the history of California droughts, Asian monsoons, and northern Mexico.

+Dr. Kathleen R. Johnson's research focuses on using geochemical variations in speleothems (cave formations) to reconstruct past climate changes.
+She studies how temperature and rainfall influence isotopic and trace-element compositions in stalagmites, combining modern cave monitoring with fossil speleothem analysis.
+Her work aims to create high-resolution climate reconstructions from regions like Laos, Vietnam, and Mexico, helping to understand major climate systems like the Asian monsoon and El Niño-Southern Oscillation.

 Johnson advocates for more Native American students to have careers in STEM, particularly geoscience, to address environmental challenges.
 Johnson was the Principal Investigator and director of the American Indian Summer Institute in Earth System Science, a residential summer program for high school students hosted at UC Irvine.
 The program was established in 2011 by Johnson and the American Indian Resource Program staff at UC Irvine with grant funding of more than $1M from the US National Science Foundation before ending in 2017.
 In 2016, the program had 129 participants from over 50 tribes.
 During the 2016 Bromery Award ceremony, she said: "...Native Americans are the most underrepresented of all ethnic minorities in the earth sciences....while I strongly value and love my paleoclimate and geochemistry research, I can truly say that it is my work with Native youth that has provided me with the most joy and hope for the future of our planet."